mrinal054/TKV-AutoQC/README.md

 1. Place MRI volumes `*_0000.nii.gz` and corresponding segmentation masks `*.nii.gz` in unified directories.
 Scripts assume images are in Accept/Reject/Rework subdirectories and masks are in a single flat directory.
 2. Run the mask-coverage check to record first/last-slice label presence and image-boundary contact.
 These findings are retained as QC metadata and do not automatically exclude a case.
     - `CheckMask_FirstLastSlices_and_EdgeLabels.py`
 3. Generate the coverage summary and tracking workbook.
 The `Clean_Files` and `LabelOrTouch_Files` sheets are descriptive QC categories rather than automatic inclusion/exclusion lists.
+Missing or unreadable segmentations are written to `Invalid_Files` and are not eligible for curation.
     - `GenerateSimplifiedCoverageSummary.py`
 4. Run the curation script to create patient-disjoint train/validation/test logs and copy the corresponding files.
 The recommended public default is `COVERAGE_FILTER_MODE = "none"`, which uses both tracking sheets.
 Optional modes can restrict all splits to `Clean_Files` or reproduce a historical test-only filtering policy.
 Multiple scans from the same patient may remain within one split, but no patient is allowed to occur across splits.
 Set `PATIENT_ID_COLUMN` to a deidentified patient identifier when available; otherwise, configure the filename-based patient grouping rule.
     - `CurateStandardizedExperimentSet.py`